bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 }
 ```

-Using this new method, you can add all of desired data for passing data along to certain types of tracking.
-Instead of typing the tracking name in manually, it could prove wise to create a file with tracking constant for use across the project.
+Using this new method, you can add all of the desired data for passing data along to certain types of tracking.
+Instead of typing the tracking name in manually, it could prove wise to create a file to maintain tracking constant for use across the project.

-Application Insights has a number of templates available which allows you to explore the metrics from your webapp, without much prerequisite knowledge or experience.
+Application Insights has a number of templates available which allows you to explore the metrics from your webapp, without much need for prerequisite knowledge or experience.
 There's still a ton of functionality which isn't mentioned here, but hopefully this article served as a interesting introduction to using Azure Application Insights in your React project, whether it is a small hobby project or a large customer one :-)